Reverend George T. Brecht III

 After being single for many years, on June 19, 2005, I became engaged to Patty Burgess.
 Patty is a girl from my High School class with whom I reconnnected at our 30th Reunion.
 We were married November 12 of that year in a small ceremony at my home Church, and then in December we had a bigger celebration with the people in our new Church family!
 Together we are very excited about the future!

 Many of you have also met my two children from my previous marriage.
 They are among the greatest joys of my life!
-Jenny, now 30, lives and works in Kansas City, Kansas, having received her MBA from Kansas State University.
+Jenny, now 33, lives and works in Kansas City, Kansas, having received her MBA from Kansas State University.
 In August of 2010, she was married to Ben Sebree, a boy from her Presbyterian Youth “circle of friends.”
 Every father should have that experience of walking his little girl down the aisle!!
 It was a wonderful moment!
-My son Paul, 28, Received his bachelor’s degree in Theology and Communications from Sterling College, a small Presbyterian College in central Kansas.
+My son Paul, 31, Received his bachelor’s degree in Theology and Communications from Sterling College, a small Presbyterian College in central Kansas.
 Paul was also very big in debate, forensics, and theater.
 He was in many shows through High School and College, and I enjoyed seeing them whenever I was able!
-Paul currently works as a Zip Line instructor and tour guide in the Kansas City area!
+Paul currently works as a Paraprofessional in the school district of Lawrence Kansas, and helps out on a goat farm!
 I hope you continue to get to know them, as they will be here in Pennsylvania just as often as I can arrange it.

 My Father, George, lives in Bluebell.
-My mother, Millie, passed away last December after a long battle with dementia.
-My Father has started to go back for the winter to their beloved Phoenix, Arizona, where they both “wintered” for many years.
+My mother, Millie, passed away four years ago, after a long battle with dementia.
+My Father went back a couple of times to their beloved place in Phoenix, Arizona, where they both “wintered” for many years.
+But now resides permenently in Bluebell.
 My older sister, Lynne, lives with her family in Abington, and works as the Registrar at Abington High School, from which we all graduated.
 My younger brother, Bill, works and lives with his family in Tucson Arizona.
 We miss them very much!

 May the Grace and Peace of God be with all of us!